Erk-G/music-quiz/README.md

 With this update the front end is pretty much done.  useEffect is leftover as when I have the db set up I will need it to call an API.
 Need the buttons to be unclickable after clicked but this will happen later as I don't think it is super important.
 Lastly the CSS, the game looks pretty barren.

 My next steps are adding in Player score, creating a psql db, an api to interact with the db and maybe a helper api for the front end.

+Creating the schema for my database I wonder if it would be better to have a seperate table for genres.